acadonis/Project-2/README.md

 ### Brief

-Over a two day "Reacathon", my colleague and I were tasked with building a React appliction which consumed a public API.
+Over a two day "Reacathon", my colleague and I were tasked with building a React application which consumed a public API.

 The MVP requirements were that it: